giorgi-tsu/lecture-datascience.myst/lectures/pandas/intro.md

 ### Computations with Columns

-pandas can do various computations and mathematical operations on columns.
+Pandas can do various computations and mathematical operations on columns.

 Let's take a look at a few of them.